imdea-software/popl-2016-artifact/README.md

 ## History Input Format

-The input to the history-checking algorithms is a text file specifying the execution history of an object via method call and return actions.
+The input to the history-checking algorithms is a text file specifying the execution history of an object via ordered method call and return actions.
 Each action must appear on a separate line.
 Call actions have the format

     [ID] call MMM(V1, V2, …)